-Figure 3.
-Total lengths (cm) of Bull Trout measured via two different methods.
-Upper panel shows unfiltered DIDSON length measurements of Bull Trout among sites.
-Lower panel shows Bull Trout length measurements aggregated among sites.
-Filtered DIDSON measurements (n = 47) indicate estimates that were filtered to provide a conservative estimate of Bull Trout length (see Methods).
-Field estimates of Bull Trout (n = 327) were obtained from previous studies done in the same system (Furey and Hinch 2017; Furey et al. 2015; Kanigan 2019).
-Lines in the middle of the boxplots represent the median, the left and right edges represent the 25th and 75th percentile respectively, and the whiskers represent values 1.5-times the interquartile range.
-Black dashed lines represent the minimum (41 cm) and maximum (79.5 cm) sizes of Bull Trout measured in the field.

-Discussion:
+<A>Discussion:

-Interactions between Bull Trout and migrating sockeye salmon smolts appeared to increase as the sun set, particularly at sites UF2021 and UF272829, located upstream of the counting fence (Fig 2A; Fig 2E).
+Interactions between Bull Trout and migrating Sockeye Salmon smolts appeared to increase as the sun set, particularly at sites Upstream Fence April 20 - 21 and Upstream Fence April 27 - 29, located upstream of the counting fence (Fig 2A; Fig 2E).
 These interactions also appeared to be closely linked to previously described nocturnal migratory behaviors of sockeye smolts in Chilko Lake (Clark et al. 2016; Furey et al. 2016a).
 Our study provides additional evidence demonstrating that smolts do indeed exhibit nocturnal migrations, presumably to mitigate foraging efficiency from visual predators.
-We also observed that Bull Trout respond by interacting with smolts during night-time (when smolt migration is densest) demonstrating that Bull Trout synergize their movements and behaviors in response to outmigrant smolts at finer spatial and temporal scales than previously demonstrated (Furey and Hinch 2017; Kanigan 2019).
+We also observed that Bull Trout respond by interacting with smolts during night-time (when smolt migration is densest), demonstrating that Bull Trout synergize their movements and behaviors in response to outmigrant smolts at finer spatial and temporal scales than previously demonstrated (Furey and Hinch 2017; Kanigan 2019).
 Due to the nature of the DIDSON system, we were unable to quantify the number of smolts consumed per interaction, and the effectiveness of synergized nocturnal movements of smolts (predator swamping).
-Future studies could couple the use of DIDSON and other methods (ie. diet studies) to quantify Bull Trout predation rates on smolts, and creating an index that would account for such losses for management purposes.
+Future studies could couple the use of DIDSON and other methods (i.e., diet studies) to quantify Bull Trout predation rates on smolts and create an index that would account for such losses for management purposes.